What are cockroaches?

 Are cockroaches dangerous?

 Cockroaches are some of the most unwanted household pests because of the damage and dangers they impose.
 When cockroaches live inside with people, they are a significant source of allergens and trigger things like cold-like symptoms, skin rashes, and asthma attacks.
 In addition, most cockroaches produce a rather unpleasant odor that can take over a structure they have invaded.
-The spread of bacteria, pathogens, and parasites by cockroaches is another huge concern when these pests live close to people.
+The spread of bacteria, pathogens, and parasites by cockroaches is another huge concern when these pests live close to people in Tarrant County, TX.

 Why do I have a cockroach problem?